Welcome from the Director

 Our commitment is to ensure that 100% of the financial need is covered by resources including merit scholarships, outside resources, loans, work study, and grants.

 Need-based financial aid eligibility is assessed each academic year.
-If the factors that impact financial aid remain relatively consistent from academic year to academic year, you apply for financial aid by the required deadlines and make satisfactory academic progress, then the need-based financial aid eligibility should remain relatively the same each year.
+If the factors that impact financial aid remain relatively consistent from academic year to academic year, apply for financial aid by the deadline and make satisfactory academic progress, then your need-based financial aid eligibility should remain relatively the same each year.

 Some factors that may result in a decrease or increase to need-based financial aid from one year to the next include, but are not limited to: